Alone in the Hour of Darkness (Luke 22:39-62)

 As bad as it was to be abandoned by his friends, Jesus faced a far more serious abandonment that night.

-Second, Jesus was abandoned by God.
+Second, Jesus was seemingly abandoned by God.

 When Jesus prays on the Mount of Olives, we see a Jesus who has never appeared before in any of the gospels.
 Up until now he's been fearless.
 All of a sudden we see Jesus deeply distressed and in anguish.

 There have been many people who have faced death with more courage than what we see in Jesus in this passage.
 The Maccabean martyrs were famous for their spiritual courage, even when facing death.
-They spoke confidently of their trust in God even as their limbs where cut off.
+They spoke confidently of their trust in God even as their limbs were cut off.
 When Socrates was found guilty of corrupting the minds of youth, he was sentenced to death by drinking a mixture of poison hemlock.
 He had the option to flee, but he wanted to face death the same way that he lived life.
 Believing that the time had come for him to die, he faced his death with courage.
 Christian martyrs have also done the same.
 When Polycarp, an early Christian martyr, faced death, they were going to nail him to the stake, but he said, "Leave me as I am; for He that has granted me to endure the fire will grant me also to remain at the pile unmoved, even without the security which you seek from the nails."
 And as he was burned, he prayed a prayer of thanks to God for being allowed to die a martyr.

 But Jesus in the garden has none of that courage.
 We read in verse 43 that he's in anguish.
 He's in agony.
 Luke, who is a doctor, describes what seems to be a medical condition called hematidrosis, a very rare condition in which a human being sweats blood, sometimes when a person is suffering extreme levels of stress.
 Jesus is in agony, and asks his Father if there isn't a way out of death.